 HS Relations Director / Recruiting Coordinator

-Billy Gresham begins his first year at Alabama State University as the High School Relations Director and Recruiting Coordinator.
+Billy Gresham begins his second year at Alabama State University as the High School Relations Director and Recruiting Coordinator.

 Prior to coming to Alabama State, Gresham served as the head football coach at Carver Senior High School in Montgomery where he helped Carver to a 5-6 regular season record and a 4-2 region mark in 2016.
 Also, he guided Carver to a third-place finish in the regional and led the team to the first round of the state playoffs.
 His biggest achievement that season was becoming an assistant coach for the Under Armour All-American Football Game.